Pink Wood Sorrel, Windowbox Wood Sorrel

 Oxalis articulata Savigny is the correct and accepted scientific name for the species.
 It was named and described by Marie Jules César Lélorgne de Savigny and “in author” Jean Baptiste Antoine Pierre de Monnet de Lamarck in Encyclopédie Méthodique, Botanique in 1798.

 Now listed as a synonym, Oxalis articulata subsp. rubra (A.St.-Hil.)
 Lourteig was named and described as such by Alicia Lourteig in Phytologia in 1982.
 It was first named and described as Oxalis rubra A.St.-Hil. by Auguste François César Prouvençal de Saint-Hilaire in Flora Brasiliae Meridionalis in 1825.

 The genus, Oxalis L., was described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

 The distribution map above for Oxalis articulata is from Plants of the World Online.
 Areas in green are where the species is native and purple where it has been introduced.
 The map on the USDA Plants Database for the United States is similar but doesn’t include Oregon.
 The map on the USDA Database is for Oxalis rubra which, according to POWO (and other sites), is a synonym of Oxalis articulata.
-For some reason, the USDA Plants Database says Oxalis articulata is blank and says it is excluded… I am sure they will get their information updated soon…
+For some reason, the USDA Plants Database says Oxalis articulata is blank and says it is excluded… I am sure someday all the sites will agree.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.